Conversations With Poets

 Sharon Elise | A Short Lesson on Sociopoetics with Sharon Elise

 Sharon Elise is a professor and department chair of sociology at California State University, San Marcos.
 Her teaching and research center on critical race studies, black studies, black feminism, intersectionality, women of color and sociopoetics.
-A published poet, she brings her sociological insight to poetry and poetics to sociology.
+A published poet, she brings her sociological insight into poetry and poetics to sociology.

 Rudy Francisco | Speak!
 Rudy Francisco talks poetry with Michael Klam